 Guardianship

 At 18 all individuals, including those with developmental disabilities, reach the legal age of majority.
-This means that parents can no longer make decisions legally on behalf of an adult child, regardless of the nature of the individual's disability and regardless of whether or not the individual still lives with the family.
+This means that parents can no longer make decisions legally on behalf of an adult child, regardless of the nature of the individual's disability and regardless of whether the individual still lives with the family.

 Some families decide to explore guardianship as an option for their family member.
 A guardian is defined as "a person or agency appointed by a court to act on behalf of an individual".
 Guardianship can be general or limited to certain types of decisions, such as those related to residential, educational, medical, legal, vocational, or financial issues.